feraliscatus/VxAfee/README.md

 # VxAfee
 ## A hypothetical, open source, DIY-able personalized peptide vaccine design against 2019-nCoV during a Zombie apocalypse.
-It is not safe, ethical, and might possibly even be illegal, like jail-for-a-long-time-illegal, to synthesize and use a vaccine based on this design anyone.
-Do not do it.
-It might be interesting however to test this in-vitro against a cell culture to determine what type of response there is using an ELISPOT assay.
+It might be interesting to test this in-vitro against a cell culture to determine what type of response there is using an ELISPOT assay.

 ## Disclaimer:
 Although it is believed peptide vaccines should be safer when produced correctly than traditional vaccines, synthesizing and using your own vaccine will be deadly or worse if you make a mistake or there is any contamination.
 Use common sense, if you haven't knowledge and experience in protein purification and synthesis do not attempt it.
 To be clear it would be foolish to attempt to make and use this vaccine because let's face it --  unless you are reading this from the Wuhan exotic Mcbat-meat-shop you likely aren't getting Coronavirus.